With a grim Brexit budget, British finance minister Hammond hushes critics for now

 The biggest-selling Sun newspaper praised efforts to put money back in voters’ pockets and said that Hammond had at last delivered a budget for its readers.

-Other media, though, were skeptical about Hammond’s chances of keeping these critics on-side.
+Other media, though, were sceptical about Hammond’s chances of keeping these critics on-side.
 A Financial Times opinion piece said “‘Box Office’ Phil does enough to survive, for now”.

 The left-leaning Daily Mirror tabloid told Hammond: “Thanks for nothing”.